kaczmarekm/react-native-karhoo-sdk/README.md

 ```

 NOTE:
-if you are using RCTLinkingManager it has to be placed in last if statement, eg:
+If you are using RCTLinkingManager it has to be placed in last if statement, eg:

 ```
 if ([url.scheme localizedCaseInsensitiveCompare:([NSString stringWithFormat:@"%@%@", self.paymentsURLScheme)] == NSOrderedSame) {